3cas/casbot/README.md

 # discord-bots
-Run multiple Discord bots with one Heroku dyno.
+One repo to run multiple Discord bots with a single free Heroku dyno.

+CAS-14/casbot and CAS-14/tommybot development is continued here.